spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-manifest/index.md

 # rest of manifest ...
 ```

-In order to help ensure that the correct artifacts get bound, you can force the
+To ensure that the correct artifacts get bound, you can force the
 stage to either bind all required artifacts, or fail before deploying.
-Take the
+Here's an
-below image for example, where we specify that the docker image
+example where we specify that the docker image
 `gcr.io/my-project/my-image` must be bound in the manifest, otherwise the stage
-will fail:
+fails:

 {%
   include